What does the month have in store? Read on for all the top things to do in Singapore this May!

 Expect a multisensorial afternoon tea experience at The Marmalade Pantry’s afternoon tea.
 Your sense of smell and taste will be in for a treat.
 On the menu, you’ve got sweets like lemon macarons and Earl Grey cupcakes.
 On the savoury side, seared scallops on focaccia, feta and pumpkin tarts, and truffle egg mayo sandwiches.
 Plus in collaboration with Botanica Fragrance, you’ll be treated to three aromas.
 Complimentary diffusers come in scents like Red Berry, Orange Cinnamon, and Sleep Ocean.
 Opt for the $138 menu for two to score all three!
 If you can’t make it down to any of its locations, you can always have the set delivered to your home.
 It comes in an exclusive two-tiered package with plaid patterns.

 The Marmalade Pantry’s Floral Bliss & Scents afternoon tea, multiple locations including Downtown and Ion Orchard

 Ever wonder why Circular Road seems to be livelier on Tuesday nights?
 You can thank Comedy Masala during its takeover of Hero’s.
 It’s laughter and tears of joy galore as local comedians bring you tall tales and comedic skits to brighten your day.
 The highlight for this month?
 An adults-only magic show by award-winning magician Adrian Saw who brings laughs and wonder from down under.
 His show’s got a blend of almost everything.
 Don’t worry, there are no top hats and rabbits, or girls being sewn in half.

 Shows at Comedy Masala, Hero’s, 69 Circular Road, Singapore 049423

 9. Arts & culture: Familiar Smells by Yam Shalev

 Until 14 May

-This month’s looking mighty fine with tons of things to do in May.
+May’s looking mighty fine with loads of things to do in Singapore.